EliGandin/Naruto-Text-Based-Game/README.md

 # Naruto-Text-Based-Game
 This is a text based game.
-I wrote it in a way that each Character has different charistirickis:
+I wrote it in a way that each Character has different characteristics:
   1. Name (String)
   2. Affiliation (String)
   3. Chakra (int)